BramSuurdje/BabelBot/README.md

 # Discord Translation Bot

 A Discord bot that automatically detects and translates non-English messages into English.
-The bot uses Claude AI to detect the language and provide accurate translations, including slang and abbreviations.
+The bot uses AI to detect the language and provide accurate translations, including slang and abbreviations.

 ## Features